 - 113 young producers aged 11-18 from mainstream and SEN/D settings

 - 1,382 families and young people with additional needs at Relaxed performances

 - 2,200+ SEN/D young people aged 4-18 and staff through RPO Octet tour.

 A game-changing approach to live classical music performance…Sound Around allows the orchestra to explore and experiment with different forms of what a performance might be, how players interact, behave and even what they wear.

 Sound Around's legacy

-Examples of how our Sound Around partners have developed since the project include work in Sunderland, where where the initial project activity triggered the start of an ongoing relationship with the music hub and new conversations regarding co-curating orchestral activity in new, mid-scale venues.
+Examples of how our Sound Around partners have developed since the project include work in Sunderland, where the initial project activity triggered the start of an ongoing relationship with the music hub and new conversations regarding co-curating orchestral activity in small and mid-scale venues.
 In Cumbria, the music education hub has, as a result of the Sound Around experience, established its own specialist music team to deliver music workshops in special schools.